automerge/automerge-classic/README.md

 ## Features and design principles

 - **Network-agnostic**.
-Automerge is a pure data structure library that does not care about what kind of network you use: client/server, peer-to-peer, Bluetooth, USB drive in the mail, whatever, anything goes.
+Automerge is a pure data structure library that does not care about what kind of network you use.
+It works with any connection-oriented network protocol, which could be client/server (e.g. WebSocket), peer-to-peer (e.g. WebRTC), or entirely local (e.g. Bluetooth).
   Bindings to particular networking technologies are handled by separate libraries;
   see the section on [Sending and receiving changes](#sending-and-receiving-changes) for examples.
+  It also works with unidirectional messaging: you can send an Automerge file as email attachment, or on a USB drive in the mail, and the recipient will be able to merge it with their version.
 - **Immutable state**.
 An Automerge object is an immutable snapshot of the application state at one point in time.
 Whenever you make a change, or merge in a change that came from the network, you get back a new state object reflecting that change.
 This fact makes Automerge compatible with the